Nazareth Speedway: Closing

 Although the Nazareth Speedway hosted rather successful Busch Series and CART events, new owner ISC closed the facility in late 2004.
 The races were replaced with events at Watkins Glen, another ISC-owned track.
 Access to the speedway was severely limited, and reopening as a professional motorsports facility was highly unlikely.
 As of May 2007, the grandstands, signage and all visible structures at the racetrack have been removed.
 The disassembled grandstands were transported and erected at Watkins Glen and Michigan International Speedway.
 The track remains fenced off and access to any part of the track or land surrounding it is restricted.
 Historical Google Earth imagery shows that by May 2008, large piles of earth were erected at various points around the track to prevent use of the racing surface.
 Images as of September 2020 show those piles remain in place, though show signs of weathering.

 Although the track closed in 2004, it is still featured in the EA Sports video games NASCAR SimRacing, NASCAR 2005: Chase for the Cup, NASCAR 06: Total Team Control, NASCAR 07, NASCAR 08 (PS2), and NASCAR 09 (PS2), which are based on the 2004, 2005, 2006, 2007, and 2008 NASCAR seasons, respectively.
-For the 2005-2008 games, the track was considered a fantasy track.
+For the 2006-2009 games, the track was considered a fantasy track.

 Redevelopment

 In November 2015, Raceway Properties LLC purchased the property.
-As part of the offer, there is a non-compete clause that states that racing remains banned from returning to the property, mainly due to the proximity to Pocono Raceway.
+As part of the offer, there is a clause that states that racing remains banned from returning to the property.
 The property is currently zoned as general commercial property, with the most recent plans being to convert sections to residential zoning and build a warehouse for local business, C. F. Martin & Company.

-Lap Records
+Lap records

-The unofficial fastest outright track record on the original 1.125-mile Oval is 37.505 seconds, set by Billy Vukovich in a Watson-Offenhauser, during qualifying for the 1969 Nazareth 100.
-The fastest all-time track record on the reconfigured 0.946-mile Oval is 18.419 seconds, set by Patrick Carpentier in a Reynard 98I, during qualifying for the 1998 Bosch Spark Plug Grand Prix.
-The official race lap records at Nazareth Speedway are listed as:
+The unofficial fastest all-time track record on the reconfigured 0.946-mile Oval is 0:18.419 seconds, set by Patrick Carpentier in a Reynard 98I, during qualifying for the 1998 Bosch Spark Plug Grand Prix.
+The fastest official race lap records at Nazareth Speedway are listed as: